Sonoma Complex Fire Urgency Ordinance

 To provide a financial boost for those affected by the fires, the Chronicle Season of Sharing Fund (SOS) is offering special assistance grants to low-income residents for up to $3000.
 Through April 30, 2018, residents can apply for a special assistance grant at one of the Sonoma County partner agencies.
 The grants aim to help those who lost possessions, jobs or income due to the fires: get or keep housing by paying a month’s mortgage, rent or security deposit; cover utility bills; buy essential household furniture, a wheelchair or other vital health aids; or cover costs of medically required dental care and non-routine automotive repairs for critically needed transportation.

 Aid may be available even if the resident received or will receive other fire-related grant monies.
-For more information on who is eligible, use this link.
+For more information on where to apply and who is eligible, use this link.

 FEMA Manufacturing Housing Units